ayberkt/GF-summer-school/day-6/notes/notes.md

 ## Updated LibraryBrowser

-* The LibraryBrowser was generalied to work with the full RGL lexicon and some new languages.
+* The LibraryBrowser was generalized to work with the full RGL lexicon and some new languages.
 	- Sources under lib/src/api/libraryBrowser